Initiatives and referendums in the United States

-In the politics of the United States, the process of initiatives and referendums allow citizens of many U.S. states to place legislation on the ballot for a referendum or popular vote, either enacting new legislation, or voting down existing legislation.
-Citizens, or an organization, might start a popular initiative to gather a predetermined number of signatures to qualify the measure for the ballot.
+In the politics of the United States, the process of initiatives and referendums allow citizens of many U.S. states to place legislation on the ballot for a statewide referendum or popular vote, either enacting new legislation or voting down existing legislation.
+Citizens or an organization might start a popular initiative to gather a predetermined number of signatures to qualify the measure for the ballot.
 The measure is placed on the ballot for the referendum, or actual vote.

 Initiatives and referendums, along with recall elections and popular primary elections, were signature reforms from the Progressive Era (1896–1917) when people sought to moderate the power of parties and political bosses.
 These powers are written into several state constitutions, particularly in the West.
 Initiatives and referendums constitute a form of direct democracy.
 Since 1955, states have increasingly rescinded rights to initiatives and referendums; "the strongest predictor of anti-direct-democracy proposals is Republican control of the state legislature."
+There is currently no mechanism for popular initiatives at the federal (national) level.

 The technical name of these types of votes used internationally is referendum, but within the United States they are commonly known as ballot measures, propositions or ballot questions.
 The term referendum in the United States normally refers specifically to questions about striking down enacted law, known internationally as the popular referendum.

 History

 The Progressive Era was a period marked by reforms aimed at breaking the concentrated power, or monopoly, of certain corporations and trusts.
 Many Progressives believed that state legislatures were part of this problem and that they were essentially "in the pocket" of certain wealthy interests.
 They sought a method to counter this—a way in which average persons could become directly involved in the political process.
 One of the methods they came up with was the initiative and referendum.
 Through 2006, 2,231 statewide initiatives were held in the United States, of which 887 were successful.

-Because US states with direct democracy require each signature to be witnessed and notarized by a circulator, gathering the required signatures usually costs millions of dollars in the larger states, to hire circulators.
-This means that the process, as with state legislatures described above, is also "in the pocket" of certain wealthy interests.

-In 2021, in Boulder, Colorado, the first official online petition system was used to get an initiative on the ballot, with no circulators involved at petitions.bouldercolorado.gov.

-The voters of the city of Boulder approved a charter amendment allowing online petitioning by a vote of 71% to 29% in 2018.
-The proposal was developed by members of the city's Campaign Finance and Elections Working Group, spearheaded by Evan Ravitz and Steve Pomerance.